prabusw/howto/Install_Alpine_on_btrfs_refind.md

 `#reboot`

 You should now see an option to boot into Alpine Linux in the rEFInd boot menu.
-Once the system is booted again in alpine, install additional packages.
-This approach should give you a clean Alpine installation in its own subvolume.